seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

+# Titus Andronicus, Uncut

 ## ACT I

 ### SCENE I. Rome.
 Before the Capitol.

 *The Tomb of the ANDRONICI appearing; the Tribunes and Senators aloft.
 Enter, below, from one side, SATURNINUS and his Followers; and, from the other side, BASSIANUS and his Followers; with drum and colours*

 **SATURNINUS**
 Noble patricians, patrons of my right,